This coleslaw & Swiss cheese melt sandwich might be the best sandwich ever. Slathered with creamy Russian dressing, it’s over the top delicious.

 - Make the Easy Russian Dressing.

 - Broiling instructions: Place the bottoms of the pretzel buns on a baking sheet and place a slice of Swiss cheese on top.
 Place the tops of the buns on the sheet as well.
 Broil for about 4 to 5 minutes until the cheese is melted and the buns are toasted.
+Add the coleslaw and spread on the Russian dressing, then assemble the sandwich.
 OR

 - Stovetop instructions (with bread): Spread butter on one side of each of the bread slices.
 Heat a griddle pan to medium high heat.
 Place 4 pieces of bread on the griddle, buttered side down.
 On each piece, add the cheese slices and coleslaw.
 Spread Russian dressing on the other side of the other 4 slices of bread and place them on top.
 When the bottom bread is browned, flip the sandwich and cook until the bread is toasted and the cheese is melted.